droman21/droman21/README.md

 ### Hi there, I'm Dan 👋 👨‍💻
 - 🔭 I’m currently working on my final group project from We Can Code IT bootcamp.
 It is a single page web app using API and database; full-stack.
 - 📫 How to reach me: dan.roman21@gmail.com
-- ⚡ Fun Fact: I used to write a column for the Toledo Blade named "Campus Corner".
+- ⚡ Fun Fact: I used to write a column for the Toledo Blade named "Campus Corner": https://bit.ly/3hRgTtb
 <!--
 **droman21/droman21** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.